-A groundbreaking study, led by experts from Royal Brompton Hospital and the University of Oxford, has discovered better methods to interpret the significance of gene mutations in patients who are tested for genetic conditions.
+A groundbreaking study, led by experts from Royal Brompton Hospital, Imperial College London and the University of Oxford, has discovered better methods to interpret the significance of gene mutations in patients who are tested for genetic conditions.
 The findings mean that, in future, more diagnoses could be made through genetic testing.

 In the study, which has been published in Genetics in Medicine, researchers compared genetic data from nearly 8,000 patients who have the heart condition cardiomyopathy, with more than 60,000 reference samples from the general population.
 The aim was to reassess the role that variants (changes) in different genes play in causing the condition, which is a disease of the heart muscle that reduces its ability to pump blood around the body.
 It affects around 1 in 500 people in the UK.